-Science teachers employing inquiry practices in the laboratory setting will want to do more than focus entirely upon the students' ability to derive empirical principles and laws.
+Science teachers employing inquiry practices will want to do more than focus entirely upon the students' ability to derive principles and laws.
 Science is much more than this, and a variety of activities should be included in the school curriculum to help students develop these enhanced inquiry skills.